piratetiger/MyNAS/README.md

-# To build the docker image
+## To build the docker image
-## To build in local and dockerize
+### 1. You can build in local and dockerize
-Use Dockerfile-local
-Run below commads:
+Use Dockerfile-local and run below commads:
 ``` shell
 cd backend
 dotnet publish -c Release